 Pamela Kweller RSSA Staff

-The Social Security Act was signed into law by President Franklin D. Roosevelt on August 14, 1935 which means Social Security will be celebrating its 86th birthday this week!
+The Social Security Act was signed into law by President Franklin D. Roosevelt on August 14, 1935 which means Social Security celebrates its 88th birthday today!

 What birthday will you be celebrating next?
 Are you approaching retirement?
 Do you plan on collecting Social Security in the near future?

 Here are the most important birthdays to keep in mind as they can have a direct impact on your retirement and Social Security income.

 Once you turn 50, you are permitted to make catch-up contributions to your 401(k)s and IRAs.
 Putting aside additional money will help build your retirement fund, while allowing it to grow tax-deferred.
 For IRAs, you can put in an extra $1,000 each year and for 401(k)s, you can put in an extra $6,500 each year.